 Discover Seneca Village

-If you can safely visit Central Park, an ideal way to explore the history of Seneca Village is in the Park itself.
-Last fall, the Conservancy installed a temporary exhibit of interpretive signs about Seneca Village, marking sites such as churches, homes, and natural features.
+An ideal way to explore the history of Seneca Village is in the Park itself, where the Conservancy installed a temporary exhibit of interpretive signs about Seneca Village, marking sites such as churches, homes, and natural features.
 These signs integrate many years of research, conducted by the Institute for the Exploration of Seneca Village History, the Conservancy, and others.
-We know that many people cannot get to the Park right now, so the signs are available for download.
+For those unable to visit the Park in person, the signage is available for download.

 The goal of these signs is to build knowledge and awareness about the history and significance of Seneca Village.
 It was important to the Conservancy, as caretakers of the Park and stewards of its history, to encourage the public to explore this history in the place where people lived.
 The exhibit provides a definitive resource of what we know to this point, but also a foundation for future research that still needs to be done.
 We also hope that a deeper understanding of Seneca Village will help spark discussion about a permanent way to commemorate it, a plan we are currently exploring.

-One of the main reasons we know so much about Seneca Village is because of a major archeological excavation project that was conducted in 2011 and completed last year.
+One of the main reasons we know so much about Seneca Village is because of a major archaeological excavation project that was conducted in 2011 and completed last year.
 Organized by the Institute for the Exploration of Seneca Village History, the project uncovered thousands of artifacts, analysis of which has contributed to our understanding of Seneca Village as a predominately middle-class community, one that was exceptional in 19th-century New York.
-We interviewed two of the archeologists about this project last year.
+We interviewed two of the archaeologists about this project once it was completed.

 What happened to the residents of Seneca Village after they were forced to leave is an important question that has not been easy to answer.
 It involves serious detective work, wading through property records and census records, and trying to trace people who did not leave much of a trace—many of whom had very common names.
 But historian Celedonia Jones (Manhattan Borough Historian Emeritus) was able to trace the family of Seneca Village resident Andrew Williams to the present day.
 The Conservancy produced a short video that tells a piece of this family’s story and Jones’s comprehensive research.